iquallinfo/ishop_app/README.md

 # ishop_app
-ishop app is eCommerce App
+iShop App is a eCommerce App